Nicole Bahls

-Nicole Mariana Bahls (born November 15, 1985) is a Brazilian model, actress and television presenter.
+Nicole Mariana Bahls (born 15 November 1985) is a Brazilian model, actress and television presenter.

 Career

-Nicole Bahls came to fame winning a beauty contest of the sports news Globo Esporte (Rede Globo), called "Musa do Brasileirão", where women represented a football team from Brazil.
-Nicole was contestant for Paraná Clube.
+Nicole Bahls came to fame after winning a beauty contest of the sports news Globo Esporte (Rede Globo), called "Musa do Brasileirão", where women represented a football team from Brazil.
+Nicole was a contestant for Paraná Clube.

-She achieved further fame debuting as panicat in 2009.
+She achieved further fame debuting as panicat in 2009 on the TV show Pânico na TV.
 In 2011, Nicole was fired by the show's producers after public fights with her fellow panicat Juliana Salimeni, who was also fired.

 In 2010, Nicole did a nude photoshoot for the Brazilian edition of Playboy magazine, being on the cover of the October issue.

 In April 2013, Bahls was hired by Band and she joined the Pânico na Band.
 She worked as a member of the main cast and served as a reporter for the comedy television show, but in early 2015 it was confirmed that she was out.